-Unfortunately, among the participants, 21% argue that writing the learning statement remains challenging as the line between the second stage (Reflective Observation) and the third stage (Abstract Conceptualisation) of the ELC remains blurred.
-They contend that they cannot readily identify the difference between the two stages.
+Unfortunately, among the participants, 21% argue that writing the learning statement remains challenging as the line between the second stage (Reflective Observation) and the third stage (Abstract Conceptualization) of the ELC remains blurred.
+Therefore, they contend that they cannot readily identify the difference between the two stages.

-Kolb's ELT: Stage 4: Active experimentation
+Kolb's ELT: Stage 4: Active Experimentation

-The newly created or modified concepts give rise to experimentation.
+The newly created or modified concepts lead to experimentation.
 The learners apply their ideas to the world around them to see what happens.
 In this respect, the participants engaged in the fourth stage of the ELC using different strategies as demonstrated below.